SHARE

 National Archives, Stockholm

-This julbord, which was held in the more roomy Norra Latin building on Norrmalm last year, has returned to the former National Archives on Stockholm’s Riddarholmen islet for 2022.
+This julbord, which in 2023 celebrates its 10th anniversary, is held in the former National Archives on Stockholm’s Riddarholmen islet.
 Created by Swedish chef Niklas Ekstedt, the julbord offers both traditional meaty dishes and a decent selection of vegetarian options.

 Skansen, Stockholm

-Outdoor museum Skansen is not only home to one of the best Christmas markets in the Swedish capital, it also offers julbord at four of its restaurants.
-Depending on which restaurant you go to, you can choose between classic, vegan or multi-cultural julbord, á la carte or buffet.
+Outdoor museum Skansen is not only home to one of the best Christmas markets in the Swedish capital, it also offers julbord at some of its restaurants.
+Depending on which restaurant you go to, you can choose between a classic or vegan julbord, á la carte or buffet.
 You can also choose your preferred setting: Do you want to eat in a stylish, modern dining room, or a cottage with a history dating back to the 19th century?

 When: Dates vary depending on restaurant, but the julbord is generally available from around mid or late November